tex279/Study_C/README.md

-# TechPark-2021
+# Study
-This repository was created for homework
+### This repository was created for homework, contests and learning new things